 Utilize the Consumer Financial Protection Bureau

+Be persistent when disputing errors.
 If you have filed a dispute with the credit bureaus and it was verified as accurate you may need to take it a step further.
 Credit bureaus have a duty to investigate but often do not conduct an investigation at all.

-If you feel the credit bureaus or the creditor did not properly investigate your dispute make a complaint with the Consumer Financial Protection Bureau.
 If the CFPB determines that the credit bureau or creditor engaged in any acts or practices that violate the Fair Credit Reporting Act or other federal consumer financial laws, it will take appropriate supervisory and enforcement actions to address violations and seek all appropriate corrective measures.

-Don’t be afraid to use the Legal System
+Don’t be afraid to use the legal system

 As a last resort use the legal system.
 If you’ve done everything you can to get a genuine error deleted or corrected but have been unsuccessful, you probably should consider consulting an attorney knowledgeable in the Fair Credit Reporting Act.
 You can find consumer law attorneys listed by State at naca.net.